AØKK08407U Advanced Empirical Finance: Topics and Data Science (F)

 - Empirical Asset Pricing: The Cross Section of Stock Returns (Turan Bali, Robert Engle, Scott Murray; 2016; Wiley & Sons; ISBN: 9781118095041

 It is recommended that Econometrics II is followed at least at the same time of "Advanced Empirical Finance: Topics and Data Science

 In case of a pandemic like Corona the date, time and type of exam as well as use of aids may be changed.
 Any further information will be announced here in the Exam section.

-3 hours lectures ones a week from week 6 to 20 (except holidays).
+2 hours lectures every week and 2x2 hours every second week from week 6 to 20 (except holidays).

 The overall schema can be seen at KUnet: